zhiqianZ/supCPM/README.md

 ```

 #### supCPM and CPM
 With the labels from SNN based clustering in Seurat and first 10 PCs, we are ready to run the code of supCPM and CPM.
-The settings of other visualization methods used in our paper could be found
+The settings for other visualization methods used in our paper could be found
 in the file 'RunCPM.m' in detail.
 We use supUMAP from <https://www.mathworks.com/matlabcentral/fileexchange/71902-uniform-manifold-approximation-and-projection-umap>
 and supPCA from Prof. Ali Ghodsi.